What is Microsoft SCCM? How can you get the most out of it?

-SCCM Software Metering – vital for optimization
+Microsoft SCCM Software Metering – Vital for Optimization

-One of the critical shortfalls of SCCM concerns software metering or application monitoring.
+One of the critical shortfalls of Microsoft SCCM concerns software metering or application monitoring.
 Whilst it will carry out this important task, it does not work out of the box.
 It is complex and requires an SCCM trained expert to set it up.
-Once setup, you need to wait many days before you can begin to analyse the information it produces.
+Once setup, you need to wait many days before you can begin to analyze the information it produces.

 - Almost no information on Oracle products at all – e.g. Database, Middleware etc. Leaving a large gap in the view of your IT estate.

 Limited information on IBM products – and PVU values need to be calculated manually.

 - Autodesk serial numbers and license types are not returned – so you cannot tell if the install is a standalone license or a network license.

-- Clusters, Virtual Machines and physical hosts in virtualized environments – there is a lack of information, which is very important for server-based products.
+Clusters, Virtual Machines and physical hosts in virtualized environments – there is a lack of information, which is very important for server-based products

 - Real-time Effective License Position (ELP)